gchq/sleeper/docs/02-deployment-guide.md

 ```

 Here `vpc-id` and `subnet-ids` are the ids of the VPC and subnets that some components of Sleeper will be deployed into.
-Multiple subnet ids can be specified with commas in between, ie. `subnet-a,subnet-b`.
+Multiple subnet ids can be specified with commas in between, e.g. `subnet-a,subnet-b`.

 This script will upload the necessary jars to a bucket in S3 and push the Docker container images to respositories in
 ECR.